Evalle/pyweather/README.md

 # pyweather ☀ ☁ ☂ ❄

-**Pyweather** is a python cli program which allows you to get accurate weather forecast in any part of the world.
-It uses forecast.io API ant it's very accurate.
+**Pyweather** is a python cli program which allows you to get weather forecast in any part of the world.
+It uses forecast.io API and it's very accurate.

 ![pyweather](pyweather.png)